tc39/notes/es7/2016-07/jul-26.md

 - On the issue we are in close contacts with the IETF.
 When we get the IETF spec number (when available) we will make a 2nd Edition of ECMA-404 and fast track that edition to JTC1.
 With that we want to link the Ecma Standrad with the IETF specification that they should be in full harmony.
 - Awards: BT and RW received ECMA awards for ECMA-262 7 th Edition and ECMA-402 (plus the many notetaking).
 Congratulations!
 - New Executive Committee, made from a combination of ECMA management and the former Coordinating Committee.
   - A change from the past is that up to two ECMA members from categories other than ordinary members may now be elected into the the Executive Committee.
 Nominations for that can come from anybody, but in the end the December GA will vote on the nominations.
-The membership in the Executive comiittee is always one year, but with the possibility of reelection.
+The membership in the Executive Committee is always one year, but with the possibility of reelection.
   - All members can now participate in the General Assembly and take actively part in the discussions, not just ordinary members.
 However, only ordinary members can vote (that is unchanged).

-  -IS also noted that TC39 is now by far the largest Ecma Group and it has grown to a size where he feels that we have to organize our structure and work better, otherwise at the face-to-face meetings there might be disappointment by some who prepare for a topic for discussion and presentation but in the shortness of time the subject is not discussed properly.
+  - IS also noted that TC39 is now by far the largest Ecma Group and it has grown to a size where he feels that we have to organize our structure and work better, otherwise at the face-to-face meetings there might be disappointment by some who prepare for a topic for discussion and presentation but in the shortness of time the subject is not discussed properly.
 Discussion on that to be continued by those who are interested on GitHub.
   - What IS forgot to tell, that actually with the publication of ECMAScript 2016 and ECMA-402 new Edition etc. it would be a good idea to make more PR, e.g. Press Release.

 ## 8. Test 262 Status Update

 IS: Technical Report 104 needs to be updated.
 He added that all specs related to TC39 work are being downloaded very heavily (actually at  least 2/3 of all Ecma downloads are TC39 related).
 The HTML version of ECMA-262 and ECMA-402 is in addition to it, and compared to full downloads that is even significantly higher.This is actually more than e.g. what is being downloaded from the ISO Shop (of course that is not free of charge...).
-So automativally also TR-104 gets downloaded rather heavily.
+So automatically also TR-104 gets downloaded rather heavily.
 But e.g. in TR/104 the URL to the tests does not work.
 Also the text needs to be updated.
 It reflects a situation when only ES5 was covered, but  e.g. not ECMA-402.

 AWB: Propose updating TR 104 to be descriptive only?